metabrain/java8-plugin-persitent-local-vars/README.md

 A plugin for javac (openJDK8) that adds support for persistent local variables in Java (similar to the [C static keyword](http://stackoverflow.com/questions/5033627/static-variable-inside-of-a-function-in-c))

+## Motivation

+During the elaboration of my master thesis, that also makes use of a javac plugin, injecting new fields (variable declarations) inside the pre-existing classes AST node would crash the JVM at rtuntime.
+The reason for this is the need to update the offset field values that are calculated after the initial parsing.
+This project is, in a way, a proof-of-concept of the injection of new fields inside pre-existing classes during the compilation process.

 ## What it is

 Similar to the C99 *static* keyword, it serves to indicate a local variable that should persist through invocations to the method.
 Currently, that variable is initialized when :